mohdsami91/ROS-2-Jazzy-installation-on-Linux-Mint-22.1/README.md

 ---

-✅ ROS 2 Jazzy is now installed and ready to use on Linux Mint 22.1!
+✅ ROS 2 Jazzy is now installed and ready to use on Ubuntu(Noble) 24.04!